inclusivenaming/org/bosun.md

 # Inclusive Naming Initiative Biweekly Bosun Guide

-This doc is a guide to help the delegated INI member bosun the public meeting.
+This doc is a guide to help the delegated INI member perform the role of /bosun/ for the public meeting.
+A bosun is person who organizes and conducts the meeting, borrowed from the [nautical term /boatswain/ or /bosun/](https://en.wikipedia.org/wiki/Boatswain)
 INI meeting attendees will pick a new one for the next meeting at the end.

 ## Before / Prep for meeting